syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 {% endtabs %}
 {% endif %}

-## Shapes
+## Shape annotation

-The Image Editor component provides the ability to add shape annotations to an image.
+The Image Editor control provides the ability to add shape annotations to an image.
 These shape annotations include rectangles, ellipses, arrows, paths, and lines, allowing you to highlight, emphasize, or mark specific areas or elements within the image.

 ### Add a rectangle /ellipse / line / arrow / path

-The Image Editor component provides two ways to add rectangle annotations to an image: using the toolbar or the [`drawRectangle`](https://ej2.syncfusion.com/react/documentation/api/image-editor/#drawrectangle) method.
+The `drawRectangle` method is used to insert a rectangle to the Image Editor control.
 Rectangle annotations are valuable tools for highlighting, emphasizing, or marking specific areas of an image to draw attention or provide additional context.

-The [`drawRectangle`](https://ej2.syncfusion.com/react/documentation/api/image-editor/#drawrectangle) method in the Image Editor component takes seven parameters to define the properties of the rectangle annotation:
+The `drawRectangle` method in the Image Editor control takes seven parameters to define the properties of the rectangle annotation:

 * x: Specifies the x-coordinate of the top-left corner of the rectangle.